A Step-by-Step Guide

 1. Import-Export Code and Company Registration

-Before importing any goods into Russia, the importer must have an established business entity and be registered with the Russian government.
-This registration is crucial for getting an Import-Export Code (IEC), which is needed to clear any imported products through Russian customs.
-Ensure that your Russian business partner or importer has this code, as it is a mandatory legal requirement.
+Before importing any goods, your company must register with the Russian government and obtain an Import-Export Code (IEC).
+This code is mandatory to clear products through Russian customs.
+Thus, make sure your Russian business partner or importer holds this code, as it represents a crucial legal requirement.
+Otherwise, customs clearance will not be possible.

 2. Phytosanitary Certificate

-Bell peppers are agricultural products, which means they are subject to strict phytosanitary controls to prevent the introduction of pests or diseases.
-To import bell peppers into Russia, you’ll need a phytosanitary certificate issued by the relevant agricultural authority in the exporting country.
-This certificate confirms that the bell peppers have been inspected and comply with international plant health standards.
+Because bell peppers are agricultural products, Russian authorities enforce strict phytosanitary controls to prevent pests and diseases.
+Therefore, you must obtain a phytosanitary certificate from the relevant agricultural authority in the exporting country.
+This document verifies that the peppers meet international plant health standards.
+In addition, the certificate helps prevent delays during customs inspections.

 3. Customs Declaration and Product Codes